mheave/iYield/README.md

 The API is to be restricted to, and consumed by, the iYield front end and admin web applications.

+A copy of registry is online with Rinkeby at 0x4cca94d9e3be68f8329b6af1363b8ea2b10e4273 with account[0] as owner.

 Use this seed and keys during testing and development

 ```